 A maximum of 9 hours of transfer credit previously earned at an outside institution or academic unit may be applied to the MSCJ with Concentration in Theory and Research degree.
 Only transfer credit with a grade of "B" or higher from an outside institution or academic unit may be applied toward the MSCJ degree.
-The acceptance of transfer work is at the discretion of the graduate advisor.
-If you would like to transfer hours from another University or academic unit into the MSCJ with Concentration in Theory and Research program, please contact the graduate advisor as other restrictions beyond those stated may apply.
+The acceptance of transfer work is at the discretion of the Director of Graduate Programs.
+If a student would like to transfer hours from another University or academic unit into the MSCJ with Concentration in Theory and Research program, please contact the Director of Graduate Programs as other restrictions beyond those stated may apply.